Paulsky/tax-switch/README.txt

 `<?php echo do_shortcode('[wdevs_tax_switch]'); ?>`

+= JavaScript Events =

+The switch fires a JavaScript event when the tax display is toggled.
+You can listen for this event to execute custom code when a user switches between inclusive and exclusive tax display.
+This is useful for when you need to perform additional actions based on the tax display state.

+`document.addEventListener('wdevs-tax-switch-changed', function(event) {
+   console.log(event.detail);
+   // event.detail contains:
+   // - isSwitched: boolean - the raw switch state
+   // - displayIncludingVat: boolean - whether prices now display including VAT });`

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/tax-switch-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.